-Sometimes a potential adversary will attempt to persuade you that you should follow their advice.
-As an example, the estate agent may claim to be helping by suggesting your conveyancer is dragging his heels.
-Or your financial adviser may try to convince you to do take action that is against your solicitors advice.
-You should always trust your lawyer above all other parties when it comes to the legal transfer of property.
+On occasion a third party with a vested interest may attempt to convince you that you should follow their advice.
+For example, the property agent may claim to be helping by suggesting your lawyer is wrong.
+Or your mortgage broker may try to convince you to do something that is contrary to your lawyers recommendation.
+You should always trust your lawyer above all other parties in the home moving process.